cruna-cc/deprecated-cruna-protocol/README.md

 While it is possible for an owner not to set any Protectors and manage the vault directly, this approach is not recommended due to potential security risks.

-### 2. The Transparent Vault
+### 2. The Flexi Vault

-The Transparent Vault is an application designed to securely store and protect assets (ERC20, ERC721, ERC1155).
-The ownership of the Transparent Vault is linked to the owning NFT, signifying that transferring the ownership of the NFT also transfers the ownership of the Transparent Vault.
+The Flexi Vault is an application designed to securely store and protect assets (ERC20, ERC721, ERC1155).
+The ownership of the Flexi Vault is linked to the owning NFT, signifying that transferring the ownership of the NFT also transfers the ownership of the Flexi Vault.

-Since the Cruna Vault is a ProtectedERC721, the Transparent Vault inherits its security features.
-When the owner of the NFT has designated a Protector, any asset movement from the Transparent Vault to external wallets or other vaults not owned by the same owner necessitates a signature from the Protector, enhancing the security of asset transfers.
+Since the Cruna Vault is a ProtectedERC721, the Flexi Vault inherits its security features.
+When the owner of the NFT has designated a Protector, any asset movement from the Flexi Vault to external wallets or other vaults not owned by the same owner necessitates a signature from the Protector, enhancing the security of asset transfers.

-On deployment, the Transparent Vault initiates a TrusteeNFT, a distinct NFT designed to manage smart contract wallets using [ERC6551](https://eips.ethereum.org/EIPS/eip-6551) bound accounts.
-Any tokenId of the TrusteeNFT is initially owned by the Transparent Vault and, by extension, by the Vault's owner.
+On deployment, the Flexi Vault initiates a TrusteeNFT, a distinct NFT designed to manage smart contract wallets using [ERC6551](https://eips.ethereum.org/EIPS/eip-6551) bound accounts.
+Any tokenId of the TrusteeNFT is initially owned by the Flexi Vault and, by extension, by the Vault's owner.

-The owner reserves the right to eject their TrusteeNFT at any moment, facilitating the transfer of an ID ownership from the Transparent Vault to the Cruna Vault's owner.
+The owner reserves the right to eject their TrusteeNFT at any moment, facilitating the transfer of an ID ownership from the Flexi Vault to the Cruna Vault's owner.
 This action can be reversed in the future, thereby reactivating the vault and resuming asset management.

 ### 3. TrusteeNFT, Smart Contracts, and Vault Migration